Coveo, Microsoft Dynamics 365, and Security

 If the user is unknown in some or all sets, the next permission level is checked.

 If the user is unknown in all permission levels, the user can’t see the item.

 In order for Coveo to recognize users from Microsoft Dynamics 365, each group and user must be associated to a security identity represented by their primary email, which is then used to determine whether a user can access an item.
 These identities are stored in the Coveo security identity cache.
 At query time, the item permissions are compared to the identity in the cache to determine whether the user is allowed to access the item (see Security Identities).

 Once a day, Coveo Cloud refers to the Microsoft Dynamics 365 security provider to update the association of groups and users to their emails.
-Thus, any change made to the security groups or users in Dynamics 365 will be effective in Coveo for Microsoft Dynamics 365 at most 24 hours later.
+Therefore, any change made to the security groups or users in Dynamics 365 will be effective in Coveo for Microsoft Dynamics 365 at most 24 hours later.
 If you want your changes to be effective immediately, you can manually launch a security identity refresh (see Refresh Tab).

 They API key is a basic authentication method used to secure interactions between Coveo for Microsoft Dynamics 365 and the Coveo Search API (see API Key Authentication).
 The key is included in each query and it identifies the API calls as legitimate.

 The API key appears in the

 CoveoConfiguration Microsoft Dynamics 365 entity, so it’s available for Coveo for Microsoft Dynamics 365 to use.
-However, for your Dynamics 365 content to remain secured, this key should not be shared with anyone, and the permission to read the
+However, for your Dynamics 365 content to remain secured, this key shouldn’t be shared with anyone, and the permission to read the